-While the Delta-8-THC cannabinoid may be new to many, very few knew that it was being used as far back as 1974 when researchers from the National Cancer Institute used Delta-9-THC, Delta-8-THC, and CBD on mice, which eventually lead to the discovery that instead of THC causing harm to the immune system, that it actually served as a treatment for cancer-related side effects.
-In 1995 Israel scientists from Shaare Zedek Hospital conducted a study using Delta-8 on pediatric cancer patients to cure nausea that was caused by chemotherapy, and to much surprise, there was a 100% success rate in more than 480 treatments.
+While the Delta-8-THC cannabinoid may be new to many, very few knew that it was being used as far back as 1974 when researchers from the National Cancer Institute used Delta-9-THC, Delta-8-THC, and CBD on mice, which eventually led to the discovery that instead of THC causing harm to the immune system, it actually served as a treatment for cancer-related side effects.
+In 1995, Israeli scientists from Shaare Zedek Hospital conducted a study using Delta-8 on pediatric cancer patients to cure nausea that was caused by chemotherapy, and to much surprise, there was a 100% success rate in more than 480 treatments.

 Is There A Delta-8 CBD?

 To answer the question briefly, no, there is no such thing as a Delta-8 CBD.
 Both Delta-8 (Delta-8 Tetrahydrocannabinol) and CBD (Cannabidiol) are two different cannabinoids found in the cannabis plant.
 Both present their own benefits, yet their makeup is very much different.
 Delta-8-THC is considered a psychoactive compound, while CBD contains no psychoactive characteristics.

 Another big difference between the two cannabinoids is that Delta-8 occurs in very small concentrations and to obtain large amounts, cannabis must undergo a crucial process that involves extraction, isolation, conversion, and refinement.
 CBD, on the other hand, must go through an extraction process of its own or can be used from raw hemp flowers since hemp contains a high concentration of CBD.